 - Massachusetts is No. 1 in the United States for per-capita early-stage clean energy venture investment.
 (2016)

 - Boston named the most energy efficient city in the nation, four years in a row ACEEE (2017)

 - Boston named No. 1 in the U.S. for startups by U.S. Chamber of Commerce, two years in a row (2017)

 The Massachusetts clean energy sector now employs more than 105,000 workers across the Commonwealth – up by 75 percent since 2010.
 Clean energy is an $11.8 billion industry in Massachusetts and represents 2.5 percent of the overall Massachusetts economy and 2.9 percent of the state's overall workforce.

 Established by Chapter 23J of the General Laws, MassCEC began operating in 2009.
-MassCEC is a quasi-public agency funded via the Massachusetts Renewable Energy Trust Fund, which was created by the Massachusetts Legislature in 1997 as part of the deregulation of the electric utility market.
-The trust is funded by a systems benefit charge – totaling approximately .29 cents per month for the average residential customer – paid by electric ratepayers of investor-owned utilities in Massachusetts, as well as municipal electric departments that have joined the fund.
+MassCEC is a quasi-public agency funded via the Massachusetts Renewable Energy Trust Fund, authorized by the Massachusetts Legislature in 1997 as part of the electric utility deregulation process.
+The trust is funded by a systems benefit charge – totaling approximately .29 cents per month for the average residential customer – paid by electric ratepayers of investor-owned utilities in Massachusetts, as well as the five municipal electric departments that have joined the fund.
 MassCEC is managed by CEO Stephen Pike and governed by a Board of Directors, chaired by Massachusetts Energy and Environmental Affairs Secretary Matthew Beaton.